philj56/bdfscale/README.md

-# bdfscale
+# bdfscale - BDF font scaler
-BDF font scaler
+Scales up a bdf format font by some integer amount.